-Due to the seriousness of the COVID-19 pandemic, Health Canada has provided new guidance on Canadians' access to controlled substances when needed for medical treatments.
-As such, prescribers and pharmacists may have to modify care from the College of Physicians and Surgeons of Ontario (CPSO) Methadone Maintenance Guidelines.
+Due to the seriousness of the COVID-19 pandemic, Health Canada provided guidance on Canadians' access to controlled substances when needed for medical treatments.
+As such, prescribers and pharmacists may have to modify care from usual practice.
 A new protocol was established by META:PHI, CAMH and Ontario Medical Association (OMA) Executive for Addictions Medicine to provide guidance for prescribers.
 An accompanying guidance document for pharmacists was created by CAMH.
 Both resources will be updated as circumstances change, and new information becomes available.

 Methadone is an opioid medication used to treat severe pain and opioid addiction.